-Homework 1 (due Monday February 1):
+Homework 1 (due Monday January 30):

-Write a document of your choice using the following steps, and reflect on the process.
+Write a non-technical document of your choice using the following steps, and reflect on the process.

 - 1. Spend at least 10 minutes planning the document.
-Use a single sheet of paper, with your name at the top. - 2.
+Put your thoughts on a single sheet of paper.
+I suggest you do this by hand but you can type it and print if you prefer. - 2.
 Draft your document.
 Don't revise yet.
 Print using double-spacing. - 3.
 Revise your document by writing on the printed draft by hand. - 4.
-Make these changes to the draft and print the revision, again using double-spacing. - 5.
+Make these changes to the draft and print the revision, again using double-spacing.
+Make sure your name is at top of this version. - 5.
 Edit your document, again by writing on the printed draft.
 (If by some miracle you find no edits, write that on there so I know you looked.) - 6.
 Then reflect on the experience, writing at least five sentences.
 Was thinking of writing as a process with steps helpful?